Difference Between Data Lake and Data Fabric

 • Scalability: Evaluate the data fabric’s ability to handle large volumes of data and its scalability in data processing and storage.

-• Flexibility: Assess the flexibility in managing diverse data types and formats of data fabric and its ability to integrate with various data sources and systems.
+• Flexibility: Assess flexibility in managing diverse data types and formats of data fabric and its ability to integrate with various data sources and systems.

 • Security: Analyze the data fabric’s robust data governance and security frameworks to ensure compliance with regulatory requirements and maintain data integrity.